 - Discovering the blog, Auxiliary Beauty, this month has been a breath of fresh air.
 So eloquently written and thorough in her reviews, she expresses the exact same sentiments I have towards Into the Gloss/Glossier in her post, Glossier Generation G Lipstick in Jam.
 I feel like so many bloggers shy away from long blog posts, but I just adore the attention to detail and story telling in Auxiliary Beauty.

 - Last month, I shared my love for Anna's blog, By Her Mirror, and this month, I've been obsessed with her YouTube channel!
 Her vlogs are so beautifully edited with A+ music and oh my gosh, her food!
 I'm not even vegan and I'm always asking for her recipes!
-We talk a bit on Twitter now too and she's a lovely little lady.
+We talk a bit on Twitter now too and she's a lovely lady.

 - Awesome movie news: Trainspotting 2 begins filming in May and there's a new Sofia Coppola project starring Kirsten Dunst, Elle Fanning and Nicole Kidman.